yanganto/near-staking-knd/docs/architecture.md

 In case the active validator crashes or it becomes unavailable the session lock is released and an passive node can become validator.
-Kuutamod itself also constently performs healtchecks on neard and will initiate a failover itself in case it detect failures.
+Kuutamod itself also constantly performs healtchecks on neard and will initiate a failover itself in case it detect failures.

 ![Failover scenario](failover.png)